leya-print/leya-print-platform/web/designer/README.md

     import '@leya-print/web-common/dist/components/leya-print-watermark'

-There is no need to reference the components in src/app.ts Add a path in the tsconfig.json file to the common solution:
+There is no need to reference the components in src/app.ts
-    "paths": {
-      "@leya-print/web-common/dist/*": ["../common/"]
-    }

 ## Contact
 For further queries, contact us at info@leya-it-solutions.de.